rangasai018/portfolio/README.md

 Personal Portfolio Website

-This project is a personal portfolio website developed using HTML, CSS, and JavaScript.
+-This project is a personal portfolio website developed using HTML, CSS, and JavaScript.
-It is designed to present personal information, technical skills, and project details in a structured and professional manner.
+-It is designed to present personal information, technical skills, and project details in a structured and professional manner.

 Overview